mcKanses/mvpmatch-blogpost-app/README.md

 </pre>

 The backend service will run on port 8000.
 The frontend service will run on port 3000.
-So then just open [http://localhost:3000](http://localhost:3000) in your browser.
+To try the app, just open [http://localhost:3000](http://localhost:3000) in your browser.